Aminkhaled/Car-brands-Theme-/readme.txt

 = Does this theme support any plugins? =

-Geniuscourses includes support for WooCommerce and for Infinite Scroll in Jetpack.
+Car Brands includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==

-= 1.0 - May 12 2015 =
+= 1.0 - December 24 2022 =
 * Initial release

+== Demo ==
+to see demo please check that link : https://aminkhaled.github.io/Royal-Car-Template/

 == Credits ==